px39n/Multiple-Positive-View/README.md

 ### 2. Benchmark Comparision (Accessible via tensorboard services)

 We provide collated TensorBoard records for various datasets used in our experiments.
 Below is a table that enumerates these datasets along with their corresponding TensorBoard links.
-These codes adopted in Section 'Results' under Table 2 and 3, and in the Appendix under Figure X and Tables 10 and 11.
+These codes adopted in Section 'Results' under Table 3 and 4, and in the Appendix under Tables 10 and 11.

 | Dataset      | TensorBoard Link |